 Experts say that roaches can even survive a nuclear explosion.
 But you can still use a roach bomb, such as a carbamate bomb, to inflict a lot of damage on the population of cockroaches living in your apartment or house.
 Before you go ahead and blast one of these things off, get help from a pest control expert first.
 There are safety measures that you have to follow since pesticide bombs are pretty toxic.
 Professionals do not actually recommend this method because it is very dangerous, especially if an untrained individual does the work himself.
 Many issues need to be carefully dealt with.
 For instance, the affected house must be properly cordoned off and sealed.
 Once the bomb is detonated, the house becomes uninhabitable for at least 48 hours.
 Afterwards, every exposed surface must be cleaned thoroughly to get rid of residual poison.

-Claire Clarke has been doing freelance work since 2008.
-She writes about a variety of topics, such as roach, rodent and ant control.
+Claire Clarke writes about a variety of topics, such as roach, rodent and ant control.
 She also blogs for Insight Pest Solutions, which specializes in Boston cockroach control among others.